-The Canon IVY produces reasonably accurate colors that are fine for everyday use.
+The Canon IVY produces acceptably accurate colors.
+It's fine for everyday use, but most colors look a bit off from the originals.
 However, it isn't good enough for professional-grade prints that require precise color reproduction.

 The Canon IVY has a poor color gamut.
 It has a hard time producing very light colors, which end up looking too dark, while dark colors look practically black.
 It also can't print very bright colors, which end up looking dull.
 Additionally, there's a lot of banding in gradients and transitions between different colors.

 The Canon IVY printer uses Bluetooth to connect to iOS and Android devices that support the Canon Mini Print app.
 There isn't any other way to connect to the printer to print, as you only use the Micro USB port to charge.

 The Canon IVY Mini Printer is compatible with the Canon Mini Print app on Android and iOS.
 You can use it to print from saved photos on your phone, take a photo to print right away, create a photo collage, and add photos to the print queue.
 You can also select the "Pre-Cut Sticker" option, which lets you print photos compatible with ZINK paper sheets that have a pre-cut circle sticker.
 You can also use the app to check the printer's battery level and update its firmware.